biovoxxel/bv3dbox/index.md

 ### Convoluted Background Subtraction
 The equivalent function to the original convoluted background subtraction is already on the todo list

 ---

-## Installation
-The BioVoxxel 3D Box are distributed via the [BioVoxxel 3D Box update site]()

-### Dependencies (ImageJ update sites)
-The following update sites need to be minimally active to be able to use all functionalities of the BioVoxxel 3D Box

-* bv3dbox
-* CLIJ2
-* CLIJx
-* 3D ImageJ Suite

----